The-Frontier/FrontierObsidian/unpublished/0 Authoring Content.md

 > [!info]
 > More types can be seen [here](https://notes.nicolevanderhoeven.com/Obsidian+Callouts)

+### Tags
+Tags can give more context to the note itself.
+It will also show all tags of the note on the website for easier navigation and grouping (see [[0 Authoring Content#Tag Listings]]).
+Only create tags in the Tags Property of the note, so it can correctly render on the website.
+A tag is created with a `#` in front of the text like #fic.
+The case of the letters does not matter.

+> [!info]
+> It is recommended to only write lowercase letters in the tag.

 ### Embedding Images
 Embedding images is as easy as copy and pasting.
 The image in the clipboard should be inserted into the `/attachments` folder and a wikilink like
 `![[attachments/image.png]]` should appear in the note.
 Renaming the image is recommended, the link should auto-update when renaming the image.
 To change the size of the image adjust the wikilink like this: